techidaily/site-facebook/source/_posts/bypassing-facebook-2fa-post-phone-loss.md

  So,[what is two-factor authentication](https://www.makeuseof.com/tag/what-is-two-factor-authentication-and-why-you-should-use-it/) ?
 It’s a security process that uses two of these five factors to quickly verify a Facebook user's identity, for example.

  It typically asks for a password you know and a code sent to a device you own.
-If that’s your phone, you’ll get the code via text message or a Facebook-compatible authentication app like[Google Authenticator](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2010808/https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&gl=) .
+If that’s your phone, you’ll get the code via text message or a Facebook-compatible authentication app like [Google Authenticator](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2010808/https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&gl=) .

- Be careful about the[differences between two-factor authentication and two-step verification](https://www.makeuseof.com/two-factor-authentication-two-step-verification-meaning/) .
+ Be careful about the [differences between two-factor authentication and two-step verification](https://www.makeuseof.com/two-factor-authentication-two-step-verification-meaning/) .
 The latter tends to ask for two steps of the same factor.
 For example, it can ask for a password and the answer to a security question.

  But the two terms are used interchangeably and, while it's not the term Facebook uses, if you ask around about how to turn off two-step verification without signing in, you may come across the same answers.

  So why does Facebook even have two-factor authentication?
 Unfortunately, it’s because cybercriminals love to impersonate other people on Facebook.
 And stealing a user’s password to access their profile is one way to do that.

  Extra security measures are there to protect you and your contacts.
-If you want to know more about these, explore our[Facebook security checklist](https://giveaway.makeuseof.com/facebook-checklist) .
+If you want to know more about these, explore our [Facebook security checklist](https://giveaway.makeuseof.com/facebook-checklist) .
 For now, keep learning how to bypass or turn off two-factor authentication on Facebook by and without logging in.

 ## How to Ensure You Don’t Lock Yourself Out With Two-Factor Authentication on Facebook

- It only takes a few clicks to set up and[use Facebook’s two-factor authentication](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) , but pay special attention to your various options.
+ It only takes a few clicks to set up and [use Facebook’s two-factor authentication](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) , but pay special attention to your various options.

  First off, go to **Settings and Privacy > Settings > Security and Login > Two-factor authentication** on your browser-based Facebook account.
 You’ll find a list of your authorized devices where you won’t need to use a login code.
 It’s worth checking these and adding a second phone, for example.